Ivy Nicholson: Personal life

 Nicholson had four children: three sons and a daughter.
-In 1963 she met and married John Palmer, a co-director of Warhol's silent film Empire.
-Their short marriage produced twins.
+In 1963, she met and married John Palmer, a co-director of Warhol's silent film Empire which, in their short marriage, they produced twins.
 Nicholson also had a son by a different man.

-The San Francisco Chronicle reported that in the early 1980s Ivy Nicholson was "living the low life in the Tenderloin."
+The San Francisco Chronicle reported that in the early 1980s, Ivy Nicholson was "living the low life in the Tenderloin."

 Subsequently, for some time she was homeless in San Francisco.
-According to the New York Times "She spent her last decades in or near poverty, sometimes homeless, telling anyone who would listen that she was on her way back up."
+According to the New York Times, "She spent her last decades in or near poverty, sometimes homeless, telling anyone who would listen that she was on her way back up."
+During this period, photographer Victor Arimondi recognized her in Tenderloin and brought her to his studio to sit for portraits.

-Prior to 2014 Ivy and her son Gunther lived together in a small apartment at the North Shore of Staten Island.
+Prior to 2014, Ivy and her son Gunther lived together in a small apartment on the North Shore of Staten Island.

-In 2014 Nicholson lived in Venice Beach, California, but she was homeless again by 2018.
+In 2014, Nicholson lived in Venice Beach, California, but she was homeless again by 2018.
 Nicholson died on October 25, 2021, at an assisted living facility in Bellflower, California.
 She was 88.